gomi-source/homebridge-nad-amplifier/README.md

 - **Absolute volume** - read and written directly as the `volume_percent` the amplifier itself publishes/accepts, 0-100% - not shown in the Home app itself, but visible to other HomeKit apps (e.g. Eve) that do display it.
 There's no unit conversion in the plugin; it neither knows nor needs to know the amplifier's internal volume scale.
 - **Mute** - published straight to the amplifier's own `mute` topic (`On`/`Off`), and reflects the amplifier's real mute state from its `mute` telemetry.

-## Assumptions & things to verify

-This plugin was built from a description of one MQTT bridge setup, not by testing against live hardware.
-Power, mute and volume topics/payloads (`On`/`Off`, `volume_percent`) are confirmed, as is input switching via `/Play?url=...` for at least one physical input (HDMI/ARC) - the same mechanism is assumed to generalize to every input `/RadioBrowse` returns, since they all carry the same kind of `url` attribute.
-One detail is still the best available guess and worth checking once you have it running, overridable in config:

-- **BluOS streaming source position**: assumed `9` (see above) - override with `streamSourcePosition` per device.

 ## Development